Please register or login to continue

 ‘Tonight, we shall prepare an ambush!
 She will be captured this night!’

-'Sergeant Bowers, you do realise we are only now three men.
+‘Sergeant Powers, you do realise we are only now three men.
 We have lost a whole regiment in one night.
 Would it not be wiser to return to the fort alive?
-You have already seen what has happened to the men'.
+You have already seen what has happened to the men’.

-'I am fully cognisant of that fact private, nevertheless, we shall not leave Bangor, until we apprehend her'.
+‘I am fully cognisant of that fact, private.
+Nevertheless, we shall not leave Bangor until we apprehend her’.

-He looked at the Wabanaki and had asked his opinion, 'You are from these parts of the country.
-What do you recommend we should do?'
+He looked at the Wabanaki and asked his opinion, ‘You are from these parts of the country.
+What do you recommend we should do?’

-'I think you should prepare yourself for death.
-You can return and save your life, or be bold enough to defy your death,' said the Wabanaki.
+‘I think you should prepare yourself for death.
+You can return and save your life, or be bold enough to defy your death’, said the Wabanaki.

-'Which of the two options, do you think I should choose, Wabanaki?'
+‘Which of the two options do you think I should choose, Wabanaki?’

 ‘We Wabanakis do not fear death or the Skadegamooch’.